Meet the team

 Fiona

-Fiona was born and bred in the Kingdom of Fife and has lived in Sanquhar for over forty years.
+Fiona was born and bred in Fife and has lived in Sanquhar for over forty years.
 She cannot remember not being able to knit, and made her first jumper for herself at the age of six.
 It was bright yellow and had 81 stitches in the back - and a rather large mistake in the front - but she was proud of it!

 When Fiona came to Upper Nithsdale to teach at the local secondary school, she discovered Sanquhar gloves.
 Not being one to shy away from a challenge, Fiona knitted her first pair, which she still has.
 Since then, countless more pairs have followed.
-The gloves are characterised by the wearer’s initials in the cuff and can be knitted in any of the variations of the Sanquhar pattern, the most popular being the Duke.

 Latterly, since her involvement in A’ the Airts, she has become the key glove knitting demonstrator for the Centre’s popular Sanquhar knitting tours.
 Thanks to the technical whiz of her husband Ted, who sets up a webcam for visitors so that Fiona (seen here) can share the characteristic of the gloves - the main feature being the gusset between the fingers.